uillianluiz/RUBiS/Readme.md

 ## RUBiS

-This is a modified implementation of RUBiS (RUBiS: Rice University Bidding System) that supports PHP7, PDO connections, and faster initialization of the database (it takes hours instead of days).
+This is a modified implementation of RUBiS (RUBiS: Rice University Bidding System) that supports PHP7, PDO connections, and faster initialization of the database.

 More information on the RUBiS project, and for the original source code, check [here](http://rubis.ow2.org/).